 We have experienced recurring net losses since inception.
 Our transition to profitability is dependent upon the successful development, approval and commercialization of our product candidates and achieving a level of revenue adequate to support our cost structure.
 We do not expect to achieve such revenue and expect to continue to incur losses for the foreseeable future.
-Our independent registered public accounting firm included an explanatory paragraph in its report on our financial statements as of, and for the year ended, December 31, 2020, describing the existence of substantial doubt about our ability to continue as a going concern as of May 12, 2021, the date of their report.
-On May 21, 2021, we received \$60.0 million in gross proceeds from the issuance of Series B redeemable convertible preferred stock.
-We believe our cash balance of \$47.9 million as of March 31, 2021, combined with the \$60.0 million raised in May 2021 will be sufficient to meet our working capital and capital expenditure needs for at least the next 12 months.
-As a result of these conditions and events, we have concluded the substantial doubt of our ability to continue as a going concern no longer exists.
+Based on our recurring losses from operations and negative cash flows, we have concluded that there is substantial doubt about our ability to continue as a going concern.
+Similarly, our independent registered public accounting firm included an explanatory paragraph in its report on our consolidated financial statements as of, and for the years ended, December 31, 2020 and December 31, 2019, describing the existence of substantial doubt about our ability to continue as a going concern.
+We believe that the successful completion of this offering will eliminate this doubt and enable us to continue as a going concern; however, if we are unable to raise sufficient capital in this offering, we may need to obtain alternative financing or significantly modify our operational plans for us to continue as a going concern.